-While many barn owners post “No Smoking” signs and are diligent about checking for hot bales when storing hay, there are many other steps that should be taken during the winter to prevent barn fires.
+While many barn owners post “No Smoking” signs and are diligent about checking for hot bales when storing hay, there are many other steps that horse owners and barn managers should take during the winter to prevent barn fires.

 While it’s understandable to want to keep your tack room warm for your barnyard critters, it’s worthwhile to investigate alternatives to the standard heat lamps.
 For example, some manufacturers sell pet bed that warms by utilizing material that reflects body heat back to your dog or cat.